jocubeit/jocubeit/README.md

 - Docker
 - Kubernetes
 - Postgres
-- Dgraph
 - GraphQL
 - SQL
+- Blockchain
+- Cryptography

-I'm also an entrepreneur and founder, and I'm currently building SaaS businesses and Flutter ecosystem design tools with my company Startcommerce.
+I'm also an entrepreneur and founder, and I'm currently building SaaS businesses and Flutter ecosystem design tools with my company Hypermodern.

 I'm an ex-soldier in Electronic Warfare with the Signal Corps in the Australian Army.